by Chris Wayan, 2006

 Though Antarctica looms over Wilkes Coast, Davis's southern shore, all the tongues of Antarctic ice end a kilometer up and many miles inland; cold milky streams wind across a broad tundra to the sea.
 It's much like the cool tundras at the foot of the temperate-zone caps during our Ice Ages, where huge mammals grazed within sight of the ice.
 The high latitude (50-65 south) is countered by the basin's depth--fully twenty thousand feet below the ice cap.
 Cold winds off the glaciers compress so much they heat up.
 Air pressure is 1.5 atmospheres, retaining warmth and moisture.

 So the east shore, Macquaria, is like British Columbia or northern Europe: forested down to the water, with mild but overcast winters and prone to rain, fog and mist all year.
 Conifers up to 75 m tall fill the valleys.
 It's plant heaven, but somber inland--dark unbroken forest.
-Most inhabitants live along the coast, though they export lumber all over the Davis basin (and beyond; many dry zones around the former Indian Ocean use Macquarian cedar and pine).
+Most inhabitants live along the coast, though they export lumber all over the Davis basin (and beyond; many dry zones around the east end of the Indian Ocean basin--now the Australian Ocean--use Macquarian cedar and pine).

-The western shore, under the rugged Gribb and Kerguelen Ranges, is a cool windy grassland, but forests root just a few miles inland, and straggle up the slopes in a belt over 100 km wide in places, and up to a mile high.
-Forests are patchier than Macquaria, but sunnier too; winters are colder (just as New York's or Tokyo's is colder than Vancouver's), but it can get genuinely hot in summer; the Kerguelen coast is the furthest from Antarctica.
+The western shore, under the rugged Gribb and Kerguelen Ranges, is a cool windy steppe--not true tundra, for there's no subterranean permafrost.
+But just a few miles inland, away from the salt winds, trees root.
+They straggle up the slopes in a belt over 100 km wide in places, and up to a mile high.
+These forests are lower and patchier than Macquaria, but sunnier too; winters are colder (just as New York's or Tokyo's is colder than Vancouver's), but it can get genuinely hot in summer; the Kerguelen coast is the furthest from Antarctica.
+New England, not Siberia.

-Paulia, the long north shore, is also temperate--warm to hot in summer and with only light, occasional snows in winter, as mild as Macquaria's, and sunnier.
-It's the most populous land around the Davis Sea--more because of its sheer size than any real superiority of climate over Kerguelen.
+Paulia, the long north shore, is truly temperate--warm to hot in summer and with only light, occasional snows in winter, as mild as Macquaria's, and much sunnier.
+It's the most populous land around the Davis Sea, both because of its milder climate and its sheer size.
+Several Frances or Germanies.
+Sketch of the port of Discordia, between the Davis Sea and Australian Ocean on Siphonia, a study of the Earth with 90% of its water drained away.
+Click to enlarge.

 Discordia: Strait or Canal?